Hitham2496/TopClassifier/README.md

 ### Learning Points

-I uploaded this project as it originally was created bar a few modifications to ensure compatibility with newer python versions.
+I uploaded this project as it originally was created bar a few (mostly stylistic) modifications to ensure compatibility with newer python versions.
 I was a less experienced programmer and data scientist at the time and thought it would be interesting to upload this project as it was created to highlight things I would change.

 One of the most inconvenient aspects is the specific implementation of the shuffling of the test/train dataset.
 This means that each time the script is run an untraceably different split is used.
 To counter this I would shuffle the dataset according to a pseudorandom distribution, whose parameter(s) (namely the seed) can either be set or used to generate multiple runs and take the average.